 Supraventricular tachycardia (SVT), also known as paroxysmal supraventricular tachycardia, occurs when electrical impulses above the heart’s ventricles (supraventricular) or in the atria or Atrioventricular (AV) node, start to produce an abnormally rapid heart rate.

 A normal heart beats 60 to 100 beats per minute (bpm) but when you have SVT, your heart rate may be sustained way above 100 bpm, sometimes up to 180 or 200bpm, for several minutes or hours.
 You may feel that you have a racing heartbeat, which can be described as palpitations.

-Because of the rapid heart rate, heart muscles cannot rest in between its contractions.
-When the hearts’ chambers cannot contract forcefully, it cannot also fulfil our body’s oxygen demand and as a result, you may feel symptoms such as chest pain, difficulty in breathing, lightheadedness, and dizziness.
+Because of the rapid heart rate, heart muscles cannot rest in between their contractions.
+When the hearts’ chambers cannot contract forcefully, they cannot also fulfil our body’s oxygen demand and as a result, you may feel symptoms such as chest pain, difficulty in breathing, lightheadedness, and dizziness.

 In an SVT, symptoms typically start abruptly and end abruptly.
 Often, even before the onset of symptoms, you may feel a sense that something is about to start, akin to an impending sense of “doom,” which is really your nervous system telling you that the heart is about to start to misbehave.